 9 What settings help on public Wi‑Fi?

 Use split tunneling, enable kill switch, and pick a nearby server with a fast protocol.
 Avoid transmitting highly sensitive data on public networks if possible.
-Best mac vpn for china in 2025 staying connected behind the great firewall
+TLS-auth is external in this setup: 2026

 10 Is it worth using a paid VPN for city networks?